 Under our structured finance sovereign risk criteria, the maximum differential between the rating on the security and the rating on the sovereign depends on the asset sensitivity to country risk and the sovereign rating.
-We view the asset sensitivity to country risk as low, and our long-term unsolicited sovereign credit rating on the U.K. is 'AA'.
-Consequently, our sovereign risk criteria do not cap our ratings on the rated notes.
+We view the asset sensitivity to the country risk as low, and our long-term unsolicited sovereign rating on U.K. is 'AA'.
+Consequently, our sovereign risk criteria do not cap our preliminary ratings on the rated notes.